Make Your

 The Museum of the National Park Ranger, in a 1908 building that was one of the park’s original soldier stations, has a wheelchair-accessible entrance and exhibits on the history of the National Park Service and the ranger profession.
 The building will be closed for rehabilitation in 2021.

-Several miles south of Norris Junction, the lower portion of the Artists Paintpots Trail is wheelchair accessible.
+The lower portion of the Artists Paintpots Trail, several miles south of Norris Junction, is wheelchair accessible.
 (Note that the upper trail is not.)

 See the park’s Accessibility in the Norris Area for more information.